brentlintner/vim-settings/README.md

 Install via: http://beyondgrep.com/install

-You might also need to:
+You might also need to add this to your shell config:

     alias ack="ack-grep"

-In your `.bashrc`.

-## Adding Custom Commands Per Directory

-If you have a `.vim.custom` file in the CWD, it will be evaluated (last).

 ## Other References